jo-makar/esp8266-toolbox/README.md

 if successful an HTTP 202 Accepted response is returned and the system is rebooted into the new application.

-The binary is preceded with an RSA signature of the binary.
-If the signature does not match the calculated hash the firmware is rejected.
+The binary's hash is encrypted with a private RSA key and included in the URL to serve as a signature.
+If the signature does not verify with the embedded public key the firmware is rejected.

 The Makefile target fota shows how this can be done with curl.